“I meet my clients where they are in order to best meet their needs”

 What was your path to becoming a therapist?

-I began my journey in an art therapy master’s program.
-It was there where I learned an in-depth love for art—however, I knew that would not provide me with the necessary skills to work within the arenas I wanted to.
-I moved on to social work and began working within the criminal justice field, which became a passion of mine as well.
-It wasn’t until I stepped foot into a hospital that I recognized how much I love social work and all that I can do with it.
+I began my journey in an art therapy masters program.
+It was there that I learned an in-depth love for art.
+However, I felt it would not provide me the necessary skills to work within the arenas I wanted to.
+I moved on to social work and was lucky enough to get an in depth look into different areas and see what social workers can do.
+I worked with domestic violence, criminal justice, hospital/medical, and psychiatric clients, to name a few.

 What should someone know about working with you?